 Walks + Forage Picnics

-To enquire about a private walk, or join my mailing list to get first dibs at scheduled walks, please email me at myviljoen (at) gmail (dot) com.
+To be added to my quarterly mailing list (and first dibs at new walks), or for private walk enquiries, please email me: myviljoen (at) gmail (dot) com.

-My second book, Forage, Harvest, Feast - A Wild-Inspired Cuisine, is a useful resource.
-Aside from in-depth information about a slew of edible plants, there are over 500 recipes intended as a guide for exploring the range of possibilities for each these delicious and very versatile botanical ingredients.
+My second book, Forage, Harvest, Feast - A Wild-Inspired Cuisine, is a useful and substantial resource, with over 500 recipes intended as a guide for exploring the range of possibilities for delicious and very versatile botanical ingredients growing (or begging to be grown) near you.
 Please order from your nearest bookshop (or, you know, Amazon).

 About my Walks

 I lead plant identification and nature walks in wild and tame green spaces.
-As much as these experiences are about sharing a passion for plants, they are an introduction to and immersion in the rich natural world that surrounds us, even in the middle of a city.
+As much as these experiences are about sharing my passion for plants, they are an immersion in the rich natural world that surrounds us, even in the middle of a city.

 Every part of every season offers a unique opportunity to learn more about the plants that surround us in plain sight, especially in places where we do not expect to find them.
 Yes, we even walk in winter.

-On these field trips we identify and talk about pretty much any plant we encounter: So-called weeds, or plants whose habit is invasive; exotic plants (introduced species) that have culinary uses; and native plants, some of which could - and should, but still don't - define an authentic regional cuisine.
-Conservation and stewardship are the cornerstones of these experiences.
-My own approach evolves, and I welcome input from guests from different backgrounds and with diverse viewpoints.
+On urban field trips we identify and talk about so-called weeds, or plants whose habit is invasive; exotic plants (introduced species); and native plants, some of which could - and should, but still don't - define an authentic regional cuisine.
+Awareness, conservation and stewardship are the cornerstones of these immersions in nature.
+My own approach evolves, and I welcome the diverse perspective that you bring to our roving discussions.

-In terms of edible plants, we discuss what parts of plants are safe to eat, and why, as well as culinary ideas and techniques for unfamiliar ingredients.
-We talk about the (also evolving) do's and don't's of foraging; pollution issues; sustainability; the relationship between invasive plants and natives, and why it does actually matter, if we care about the planet and biodiversity; and the real problems of commercial over-harvest of native wild plants (like ramps) - all tying in to my approach of conservation foraging.
+In terms of edible plants, we talk what parts of plants are safe to eat, and why, as well as culinary ideas and techniques for unfamiliar ingredients (warning, there's a lot fermentation-talk).
+The conversation always touches on the evolving do's and don't's of foraging; pollution issues; the relationship between invasive plants and natives, and why it does actually matter, if we care about the planet and biodiversity; and the real problems of commercial over-harvest of native wild plants (like ramps), all tying in to my approach of conservation foraging.

-My hope is to help tune your senses to the botanical and natural details at our feet, and above our heads, and to inspire you to notice nature, even if it's on your city block.
+My real goal, though, is to help tune your senses to the botanical and natural details at our feet, and above our heads, and to inspire you to notice nature, even if it's on your city block.

 The group-size for walks is small, low-impact, and personal.
 It's not unusual for new friendships to grow over the course of the walk.
 Meet plants, make friends!